espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Spirit Veil.md

 # Spirit Veil
 ![[systems-pf2e-icons-spells-spirit-veil.webp|150]]

 You draw an occluding veil of spirits around yourself, blocking yourself especially well from undead eyes.
-You become [[Concealed]] to all creatures, and you are [[Hidden]] from undead creatures regardless of what precise senses they have; this grants the effects of _[[Invisibility]]_, but against all the undead creature's precise senses.
+You become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] to all creatures, and you are [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] from undead creatures regardless of what precise senses they have; this grants the effects of _[[Invisibility]]_, but against all the undead creature's precise senses.
 If you physically [[Interact]] with an undead creature or use a hostile action, the spell ends.

 * * *